-As the COVID-19 pandemic spreads globally, many countries have taken measures to reduce its impact.
+As the COVID-19 pandemic ebbs and flows globally, many countries have taken measures consistent with relative cases and guidance from the experts, to minimize its impact.
 Travel restrictions to Africa are changing on a continuous basis as the impact of COVID-19 varies across the globe.

 We are continuously monitoring the developments with the original Covid-19 and its variants.
 Airlines and hotels have already instituted health protocols for all current travelers.
-We are witnessing the administering of the covid vaccine, and keeping a watchful eye on how all this may impact our planned journey to South Africa in October 2022.
+We are witnessing the administering of the covid vaccine and boosters, and keeping a watchful eye on how all this may impact our planned journey to South Africa in October 2022.

-Your health is our main priority and while travel with restrictions is currently possible we can assure you that if we cannot travel in October we will plan to move the trip again if necessary to ensure a safe and enjoyable experience in South Africa.
+Your health is our main priority and while travel to South Africa is currently possible we can assure you that if we cannot travel in October we will plan to move the trip again if necessary to ensure a safe and enjoyable experience in South Africa.
 We will update all on a regular basis.

 Do NOT travel if you were exposed to COVID-19, you are sick, or you test positive for COVID-19.
 Learn when it is safe for you to travel.

 Follow all entry requirements for your destination and provide any required or requested health information.